czrtiaotiao/VLS-paper/README.md

 # VLS-paper
-The analysis functions for the paper Direct and indirect pathway neurons in ventrolateral striatum differentially regulate licking movement and nigral responses.
+The analysis functions for the paper_Direct and indirect pathway neurons in ventrolateral striatum differentially regulate licking movement and nigral responses.
+All of them are MATLAB code.